enigmalea/dapolyshipping/docs/exchange/faq.md

 See [Treats & Treatless FAQ](/docs//exchange/treats) for more information on treats.

-## I can't complete my assignment.
-What do I do?
-Let a moderator know ASAP, if you don't think you will be able to complete your assignment so that we can look at giving you an extension.
-There is nothing wrong with needing an extension.
-To request an extension, please complete the form on [Request an Extension](/extensions).
-You may also: [DM us on Twitter](https://twitter.com/messages/compose?recipient_id=1408877238221692928), [send a tumblr ask](https://dapolyshipping.tumblr.com/ask), [email us at dapolyshipping@gmail.com](mailto:dapolyshipping@gmail.com), or reach out to an individual moderator through Discord.

-If you can't complete your assignment at all even with an extension, for any reason, please let us know before you default on AO3 so that we can find a pinch hitter.
-We will work to make sure the offer is fulfilled, either by a volunteer or by a moderator.

-## What's a pinch hit and who can complete them?
-Pinch hits are requests which need someone other than the original assignee to be completed.
-They can be completed by moderators or anyone from the community with an AO3 account willing to take on the challenge.
-You do not currently have to be signed-up to the exchange to claim a pinch-hit.

-Pinch hits are posted on the tumblr, twitter, and exchange Discord as moderators are made aware they are needed.
-Pinch hit deadlines are established as they are claimed and may fit outside of the other exchange deadlines.

-#### Works for the exchange will not be revealed until everyone who signed up has a gift!

-## There's a problem with my gift/treat!
-If your received gift/treat violates a rule of the exchange (including but not limited to violating your DNWs or not being healthy polyamory), please reach out to a moderator so we can review the situation and decide what action to take.
-You are always allowed to reject a gift/treat that meets the requirements of the exchange, but isn't quite what you wanted, even if it doesn't violate your DNWs.
-Before you do so, we encourage you to reach out to a moderator so we can review things.

-Please be aware that reaching out to a moderator won't necessarily get anyone in "trouble" or banned from our exchanges!
-Solutions could be a rewrite, another gift/treat, or a pinch hit to take the place of the other gift.
-Don't ever be afraid to speak up!

 ## Help!
 I'm running out of room for requests/offers!
 If you've hit your 30 ships for requests/offers and still want to request or offer more, there is some flexibility allowed in your prompt/additional info section.